b2io/handbook/day-to-day.md

 6. _Mark it billable_ (this helps us keep track of which expenses have been paid)
 7. Save!

-## The Office

-There are many ways to enter our Columbus office.
-If you encounter a keypad at any point, you will find [this document](https://b2io.slack.com/archives/C904HLD5L/p1516982371000264) helpful.

 ## Remote Work

 We want you to work wherever you are most comfortable and productive.
-We strive to make the office that comfortable and productive place, but depending on your personality, location, or responsibilities working elsewhere may make sense on some days or every day.
 Feel free to work from home, a coffee shop, co-working space, or wherever you feel is best suited for your work.

 When working in a space different from your typical remote workspace, please keep the following in mind: